 401-402.
 SEMINAR IN AMERICAN STUDIES.
 Throughout the year.
 Credit three hours.
 Required of American Studies majors in the senior year and open to other specially qualified seniors with consent of instructor.
 Th 2-4.
-Fall term, Mr. DAVIS; spring term, Mr. ELIAS.
+Mr. DAVIS.

 An advanced course intended to raise central questions concerning the methods and assumptions of the various disciplines and the relation of these disciplines to each other.